amar-zhuri/Parallax-scrolling/README.md

 - **HTML5:** For the page structure.
 - **CSS3:** For layout, styling, and responsive design.
-- **Vanilla JavaScript:** For implementing the parallax effects and transitions.
+- **JavaScript:** For implementing the parallax effects and transitions.

 ## Files